All of a sudden

 What's the origin of the phrase 'All of a sudden'?

 'All of a sudden' sounds like the kind of poetic version of 'suddenly' that would do justice to Shakespeare.
-In fact, that's what Shakespeare thought too, as it was he who coined the phrase.
-In The Taming of the Shrew, circa 1596, we find:
+In fact, that's what Shakespeare thought too, as he used the expression in The Taming of the Shrew, circa 1596: